moranenzo/Tile-Arrangement-Solver/README.md

 <h2>Project Structure</h2>
 <pre>
 PY-Tile-Arrangement-Solver/
 ├── src/                         # Contains the main source code │   ├── grid.py                  # Grid class for tile manipulations
 │   ├── solver.py                # Solver class implementing BFS, Improved BFS, and A*
 │   ├── graph.py                 # Graph class for BFS and A*
 │   └── main.py                  # Main script to execute the solver and visualize results
 │
 ├── input/                       # Test input files for different grid configurations │   ├── grid0.in
 │   ├── grid1.in
 │   └── ...                      # Additional test files
 │
-├── tests/             # Unit tests for each module
+├── tests/                       # Unit tests for each module │   ├── test_A_star.py           # Tests for A*
+│   ├── test_bfs.py              # Tests for BFS
-│   ├── test_grid.py   # Tests for Grid functions
+│   ├── test_grid_from_file.py   # Tests for Grid functions
-│   ├── test_solver.py # Tests for Solver algorithms
+│   ├── test_is_sorted.py        # Tests for Solver algorithms
-│   └── test_graph.py  # Tests for Graph functions
+│   └── test_swap.py             # Tests for Graph functions
 │
 ├── docs/                        # Project documentation
 │   ├── report.md                # Detailed report on algorithms and complexity analysis
 │   └── API.md                   # API documentation of classes and methods
 │
 └── README.md                    # Project overview and instructions (this file)
 </pre>

 <h2>Algorithms</h2>